andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 I look over at Daniel, then to Daniel, then back to Daniel.
 Reckon that's one less name I have to remember.

-Daniel escorts us past the fence & hands us a lanyard with a ticket.
+(New) Daniel escorts us past the fence & hands us a lanyard with a ticket.
 Daniel is Sondre's friend and works for V&aring;lerenga in whatever official capacity requires him to wear a blue suit to games.
 Whatever his job I'm thrilled to lean into his hospitality because our tickets grant us access to the club level